South Andros Nature Discovery (SAND) Center, Inc.

 To encourage environmental awareness and sustainability we offer our property as a field station to students, scientists & researchers promoting conservation efforts.
 We’re members of the Organization of Biological Field Stations and the Reef Rescue Network through the Perry Institute for Marine Science.
 SAND a 501(c)(3) non-profit organization and greatly appreciates your support to fund our projects.
 Contact us to make a donation.

 South Andros Island is known as the Nature Island of the Bahamas and has approximately 80% of its land designated as a nature preserve including the entire west side.
 Its rich and unique ecosystem offers an extensive range of biodiversity and an amazing opportunity for study abroad programs as well as scientific study and research.
 The South Andros Field Station is ideally situated near the world’s 3rd largest barrier coral reef, some of the world’s only tidal freshwater blue holes, pristine mangrove habitats and marine nurseries, all types of Bahamian forest/coppice and the South Andros High School agricultural campus.

 In 1995, The Nature Conservancy identified Andros Island as a regionally important conservation priority both for its freshwater resources and the dry broadleaf evergreen forests found in the central and southern part of the island.
 Protecting these forests will also help protect a number of threatened bird species, as well as the Andros Rock Iguana and the Black Crab, all of which rely on these forests for food and habitat.

 Study Abroad Opportunities

 Since 2008, we have hosted more than 200 students and researchers from The University of Vermont Rubenstein School, Tufts University, Susquehanna University, Christopher Newport University, Lesley University, Rock Point High School and other organizations.
-Academic focus areas have included: Socially Engaged Ecological Design, Service Learning in Sustainable Agriculture, Marine Biology, Nature Photography, Underwater Cinematography, Healing and the Mind, Library Science, Social Entrepreneurship and Bee Keeping.
+Academic focus areas have included: Socially Engaged Ecological Design, Service Learning in Sustainable Agriculture, Marine Biology, Nature Photography, Underwater Cinematography, Business Ethics, Healing and the Mind, Library Science, Social Entrepreneurship, Bee Keeping & Marine Ecology.